ke-pasa/ke_pasa_content_machine/workers/rss/README.md

 ## 📋 Description

-RSS Worker reads RSS feeds from `feeds.txt`, validates each feed, and loads news into Firebase.
+RSS Worker reads RSS feeds from `feeds.txt`, validates each feed, and loads news into Postgres.

 **Key features:**
 - 🔍 **Automatic feed validation**: checks if feeds are working